Andy Murray no longer flying solo for UK

 Britain still trails other grand slam nations in elite players and Bates indeed knows work needs to be done.

-Of the four, the US remains the runaway leader in top-100 players for both men and women -- a benchmark for governing bodies -- with 22, followed by France and Australia with 17 and Britain's six.
+Of the four, the US remains the runaway leader in top-100 players for both men and women -- a benchmark for governing bodies -- with 22, followed by France on 17 and Australia and Britain on six.

 The population of the US at roughly 320 million is five times as much as Britain's and weather in Florida, California and other states is conducive to year-round tennis outdoors.
 A cluster of tennis academies, of course, sits in Florida.